MarMar793/Project-2-js/README.md

 While layout in regards to screen-size could be improved there seems to be any particular bugs that could hinder the user.

 # Deployment
-add
+1. In the GitHub repository I selected the main branch.
+2. From the source section drop-down menu, select the Main Branch
+3. I then pushed the code via the council with the branch specified as main.
+4. After this had been completed I selected GitHub pages and selected Deploy from a branch.
+I selected Main and Root.
+I then pressed save.

+* The live link can be found here - [github.com](https://github.com/MarMar793/Project-2-js.git)

 # Content/ Credits
-• Guidance on troubleshooting fixing “right answer on final guess” issue :[w3schools](https://www.w3schools.com/js/js_if_else.asp)  and [youtube](https://www.youtube.com/watch?v=wT-1T7Ws5qY)
+* Guidance on troubleshooting fixing “right answer on final guess” issue :[w3schools](https://www.w3schools.com/js/js_if_else.asp)  and [youtube](https://www.youtube.com/watch?v=wT-1T7Ws5qY)

 Idea for project/ further reading : [geeksforgeeks](https://www.geeksforgeeks.org/number-guessing-game-using-javascript/)